-In accordance with the Companies Act, 1994, the Securities and Exchange Rules, 2020, the Financial Institutions Act, 1993 and the rules and regulations issued by Bangladesh Bank, we also report that:
+In accordance with the Companies Act, 1994, the Securities and Exchange Rules, 2020, the Finance Company Act, 2023, and the rules and regulations issued by Bangladesh Bank, we also report that:

-- i. we have obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit and made due verification thereof; - ii. in our opinion, proper books of accounts as required by law have been kept by the company so far as it appeared from our examination of those books; - iii. the consolidated balance sheet and consolidated profit and loss account together with the annexed notes dealt with by the report, agree with the books of account and returns; - iv. the expenditures incurred and payments made were for the purpose of the company's business for the year;
+- i. we have obtained all the information and explanations, except for mentioned in the basis for the qualified opinion, which to the best of our knowledge and belief were necessary for the purpose of our audit and made due verification thereof; - ii. in our opinion, proper books of accounts as required by law have been kept by the Company so far as it appeared from our examination of those books;

-- v. the financial statements of the company have been drawn up in conformity with the Financial Institutions Act, 1993 and in accordance with the accounting rules and regulations which were issued by Bangladesh Bank to the extent applicable to the company; - vi. adequate provisions have been made for loans, advances, leases, investments and other assets which are, in our opinion, doubtful of recovery and Bangladesh Bank's instructions in this regard have been followed properly; - vii. the financial statements of the company conform to the prescribed standards set in the accounting regulations which were issued by Bangladesh Bank after consultation with the professional accounting bodies of Bangladesh; - viii. the records and statements which were submitted by the branches have been properly maintained and recorded in the financial statements; - ix. statements sent to Bangladesh Bank have been checked on a sample basis and no inaccuracy has come to our attention; - x. taxes and other duties were collected and deposited in the government treasury by the company as per government instructions and found satisfactory based on test checking; - xi. nothing has come to our attention that the company has adopted any unethical means i.e., 'window dressing' to inflate the profit and mismatch between the maturity of assets and liabilities; - xii. proper measures have been taken to eliminate the irregularities mentioned in the inspection report of Bangladesh Bank and the instructions which were issued by Bangladesh Bank and other regulatory authorities have been complied properly as disclosed to us by management; - xiii. based on our work as mentioned above under the auditor's responsibility section, the internal control and the compliance of the company are satisfactory, effective measures have been taken to prevent possible material fraud, forgery and internal policies are being followed appropriately; - xiv. the Company has complied with relevant laws pertaining to capital, reserve and net worth, cash and liquid assets and procedure for sanctioning and disbursing loans/leases found satisfactory; - xv. we have reviewed over 80% of the risk-weighted assets of the company and we have spent around 1280 hours for the audit of the books and accounts of the company. - xvi. the company has complied with relevant instructions which were issued by Bangladesh Bank relevant to the classification, provisioning and calculation of interest suspense; - xvii. all other issues which in our opinion were important for the stakeholders of the company have been adequately disclosed in the audit report.
+- iii. the consolidated balance sheet and consolidated profit and loss account together with the annexed notes dealt with by the report agree with the books of account and returns; - iv. the expenditures incurred and payments made were for the purpose of the Company's business for the year; - v. the financial statements of the Company have been drawn up in conformity with the Finance Company Act, 2023 and in accordance with the accounting rules and regulations which were issued by Bangladesh Bank to the extent applicable to the Company; - vi. adequate provisions have been made for loans, advances, leases, investments and other assets which are, in our opinion, doubtful of recovery and Bangladesh Bank's instructions in this regard have been followed properly; - vii. the financial statements of the Company conform to the prescribed standards set in the accounting regulations which were issued by Bangladesh Bank after consultation with the professional accounting bodies of Bangladesh; - viii. the records and statements which were submitted by the branches have been properly maintained and recorded in the financial statements; - ix. statements sent to Bangladesh Bank have been checked on a sample basis and no inaccuracy has come to our attention: - x. taxes and other duties were collected and deposited in the government treasury by the company as per government instructions and found satisfactory based on test checking; - xi. nothing has come to our attention that the company has adopted any unethical means i.e., 'window dressing' to inflate the profit and mismatch between the maturity of assets and liabilities; - xii. proper measures have been taken to eliminate the irregularities mentioned in the inspection report of Bangladesh Bank and the instructions which were issued by Bangladesh Bank and other regulatory authorities have been complied with properly as disclosed to us by management; - xiii. based on our work as mentioned above under the auditor's responsibility section, the internal control and the compliance of the company are satisfactory, effective measures have been taken to prevent possible material fraud, forgery, and internal policies are being followed appropriately; - xiv. the Company has complied with relevant laws pertaining to capital, reserve and net worth, cash and liquid assets, and procedure for sanctioning and disbursing loans/leases found satisfactory; - xv. we have reviewed over 80% of the risk-weighted assets of the company and we have spent around 1150 person hours for the audit of the books and accounts of the Company. - xvi. the Company has complied with relevant instructions which were issued by Bangladesh Bank relevant to the classification, provisioning, and calculation of interest suspense; - xvii. all other issues which in our opinion were important for the stakeholders of the company have been adequately disclosed in the audit report.